-David: Clam up; I’m clamin’ up; I’m not gonna give you the insights, the personal things.
+David: Clam up; I’m clammin’ up; I’m not gonna give you the insights, the personal things.
 I’m a man or I’m a woman.
-I wasn’t raised that way.
+I … I wasn’t raised that way.
 It’s not my personality.
 And the crowbar wants to get the clam open, that’s why I married you, not just for your wonderful physique.
 That was part of it, but I want you to talk.
 I want us to share life.
 And so, this becomes a battle early on in just about every marriage.
 Talk to me.
-No, but I try to press you.
+No. But pressure … I … you … try to press you.
 I won’t talk.

 Jim: That sounds a little more aggressive, crowbar.
 (Laughing)

 David: It does, but it’s the truth.
 This is the woman who doesn’t replace the bar of soap (Laughing), I’m just tellin’ ya.
 (Laughter)

 Jim: It all goes back to the bar of soap.

 John: So, we’re back to the soap.
 Good.

 David: I’m sorry, people think she’s nice.
 No, she is nice.
 She’s a wonderful person.
 She’s more expressive.
 She’s a woman, so by nature she shares and wants to share.
 She … and she wants these deep intimate conversations with her man.
 That’s why she married him.

 And she tends to … she can’t settle.
 The guy can live 45 years, 50 years and die without ever having a deep conversation with a … he can die with a smile on his face.
 [He] doesn’t get it.
 The woman can’t do that.
 It means everything to her.
 So, she presses.
 She asks questions.
 How do you feel?
 What happened today?
 And she doesn’t get the response.
 She’s not getting’ the deep conversations.